SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/broker.md

  Available since 2.18.
 - `oauth_profile_default` (String) The default OAuth profile for OAuth authenticated SEMP requests.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `""`.
 Available since 2.24.
 - `service_amqp_enabled` (Boolean) Enable or disable the AMQP service.
 When disabled new AMQP Clients may not connect through the global or per-VPN AMQP listen-ports, and all currently connected AMQP Clients are immediately disconnected.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `false`.
 Available since 2.17.
 - `service_amqp_tls_listen_port` (Number) TCP port number that AMQP clients can use to connect to the broker using raw TCP over TLS.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceAmqpEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_amqp_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `0`.
 Available since 2.17.
 - `service_event_connection_count_threshold` (Attributes) (see [below for nested schema](#nestedatt--service_event_connection_count_threshold))
 - `service_health_check_enabled` (Boolean) Enable or disable the health-check service.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `false`.
 Available since 2.17.
 - `service_health_check_listen_port` (Number) The port number for the health-check service.
 The port must be unique across the message backbone.
 The health-check service must be disabled to change the port.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceHealthCheckEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_health_check_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `5550`.
 Available since 2.17.
 - `service_mqtt_enabled` (Boolean) Enable or disable the MQTT service.
 When disabled new MQTT Clients may not connect through the per-VPN MQTT listen-ports, and all currently connected MQTT Clients are immediately disconnected.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `false`.
 Available since 2.17.
 - `service_msg_backbone_enabled` (Boolean) Enable or disable the msg-backbone service.
 When disabled new Clients may not connect through global or per-VPN listen-ports, and all currently connected Clients are immediately disconnected.
 The default value is `true`.
 Available since 2.17.
 - `service_rest_event_outgoing_connection_count_threshold` (Attributes) (see [below for nested schema](#nestedatt--service_rest_event_outgoing_connection_count_threshold))